-The proposed levy rate will start at $75 per tonne, GST exc.
-Information on the proposed levy rates.
+The levy is charged on waste sent to landfill, starting at $75 per tonne GST exc, with proposed annual increases in July.
+Information on levy rates.

 Where in Queensland will the levy apply?

-Cairns Regional Council is included in the proposed levy zone.
+Cairns Regional Council is included in the levy zone.

 View the Queensland levy zones

 Can I get a waste levy exemption or discount?

-It is proposed that some wastes will be exempt from the levy such as waste produced from declared natural disasters.
-It is also proposed that application for exemptions or discounts can be made for waste such items dumped on charities that cannot be used or recycled.
+Some types of waste are exempt from the levy such as waste produced from declared natural disasters.
+Applications for exemptions or discounts can be made for waste, such as items dumped on charities that cannot be used or recycled.